fabriceflorin/timemachine/ControlPanel/README.md

 PiMenu
 ======

+This is a copy (not a fork) of the repro at https://github.com/splitbrain/pimenu

+---

 This is a simple fullscreen menu system written in Python TKInter.
 It has been developed with a Raspberry Pi Touchscreen in mind and is optimized for small screens (320x240 is assumed).